determined-ai/determined/docs/training/apis-howto/api-estimator-ug.rst

 trial class that inherits :class:`~determined.estimator.EstimatorTrial` and specify it as the entrypoint in the :doc:`experiment configuration
 </reference/reference-training/experiment-config-reference>`.

-To learn about this API, you can start by reading the trial definitions from the following examples:

--  :download:`MNIST example </examples/mnist_estimator.tgz>`

 *******************************
  Define Optimizer and Datasets